-If you reside on campus, please complete a missing student confidential contact information form if you have not already done so.
-Forms may be obtained at the front desk of your residence hall or apartment building.
+If residing on campus, students are urged to complete a missing student confidential contact information form.
+Forms may be obtained at the front desk of all residence halls and apartment buildings.

 Nothing in this policy shall prevent the WSUPD chief of police from exercising discretion to initiate an investigation where a student is reported missing but does not reside in campus housing.